 Historical Topographic Maps - Preserving the Past

-In 2009, USGS began the release of a new generation of topographic maps (US Topo) in electronic form, and is now complementing them with the release of high-resolution scans of more than 178,000 historical topographic maps of the United States.
+In 2009, USGS began the release of a new generation of topographic maps (US Topo) in electronic form, and in 2011, complemented them with the release of high-resolution scans of more than 178,000 historical topographic maps of the United States.
 The topographic map remains an indispensable tool for everyday use in government, science, industry, land management planning, and recreation.

 Historic maps are snapshots of the nation's physical and cultural features at a particular time.
 Maps of the same area can show how an area looked before development and provide a detailed view of changes over time.
 Historical maps are often useful to scientists, historians, environmentalists, genealogists and others researching a particular geographic location or area.